Cinema and Film Festivals in Quebec: Scene, Venues, and Events

 The Gabrielle-Roy Library and cultural screenings

-The Gabrielle-Roy Library, in Saint-Jean-Baptiste, regularly offers free or reduced-price screenings as part of thematic programs.
-Heritage cinema, films in minority languages, social documentaries: a demanding and accessible program that enriches the cultural offerings of the neighborhood.
+The Gabrielle-Roy Library, in Saint-Jean-Baptiste, regularly offers free or discounted screenings as part of themed programs.
+Heritage cinema, films in minority languages, social documentaries: a demanding and accessible program that enriches the neighborhood's cultural offerings.

 AccessFree or reduced price